Ivan Franko: Socialist activism and imprisonment

 A meeting with Mykhailo Drahomanov at Lviv University made a huge impression on Ivan Franko.
 It later developed into a long political and literary association.
 Franko's own socialist writings and his association with Drahomanov led to his arrest in 1877, along with Mykhailo Pavlyk and Ostap Terletsky, among others.
 They were accused of belonging to a secret socialist organization, which did not in fact exist.
 However, the nine months in prison did not discourage his political writing or activities.
-In prison, Franko wrote the satire Smorhonska Akademiya (The Smorhon Academy).
+In prison, Franko wrote the satire Smorhonska Akademiia (The Smorhon Academy).
 After release, he studied the works of Karl Marx and Friedrich Engels, contributed articles to the Polish newspaper Praca (Labor) and helped organize workers' groups in Lviv.
-In 1878 Franko and Pavlyk founded the magazine Hromads'kyi Druh ("Public Friend").
+In 1878 Franko and Pavlyk founded the magazine Hromadskyi Druh ("Public Friend").
 Only two issues were published before it was banned by the government; however, the journal was reborn under the names Dzvin (Bell) and Molot (Mallet).
 Franko published a series of books called Dribna Biblioteka ("Petty Library") from 1878 until his second arrest for arousing the peasants to civil disobedience in 1880.
 After three months in the Kolomyia prison, the writer returned to Lviv.
 His impressions of this exile are reflected in his novel Na Dni (At the Bottom).
 Upon his release, Franko was kept under police surveillance.
 At odds with the administration, Franko was expelled from Lviv University, an institution that would be renamed Ivan Franko National University of Lviv after the writer's death.

 Franko was an active contributor to the journal Svit (The World) in 1881.
 He wrote more than half of the material, excluding the unsigned editorials.
 Later that year, Franko moved to his native Nahuievychi, where he wrote the novel Zakhar Berkut, translated Goethe's Faust and Heine's poem Deutschland: ein Wintermärchen into Ukrainian.
-He also wrote a series of articles on Taras Shevchenko, and reviewed the collection Khutorna Poeziya (Khutir Poetry) by Panteleimon Kulish.
-Franko worked for the journal Zorya (Sunrise), and became a member of the editing board of the newspaper Dilo (Action) a year later.
+He also wrote a series of articles on Taras Shevchenko, and reviewed the collection Khutirna Poeziia (Khutir Poetry) by Panteleimon Kulish.
+Franko worked for the journal Zoria (Star), and became a member of the editing board of the newspaper Dilo (Action) a year later.